wenjiec0313/sep10-freedom-project/prep/content.md

 *   Also used for mass data storage
 * Running extremely complex simulations for astrophysicists to collect data with
 ###   All in one telescope
 * A telescope that does the job of all neeeded telescope
 * How it will function, it can switch between modes for different usage
 * Mode 1:Gamma ray telescope
 * Mode 2:Radio wave telescope
   *   Mode 3:Infrared light telescope
-    * New...
 ###   Ultra dectetors to detect signals from outer space
 * Hello world....
   * Hello!